etn-ccis/blui-react-workflows/login-workflow/docs/language-support.md

 # Language Support

-This package supports translations to different langauges using [i18next](https://www.i18next.com/) / [react-i18next](https://github.com/i18next/react-i18next).
+This package supports translations to different languages using [i18next](https://www.i18next.com/) / [react-i18next](https://github.com/i18next/react-i18next).
 The workflow screens are currently available in:
 -   English
 -   French
 -   Spanish

 ## Changing the Language
-The authentication workflow configures i18next to store the most recently used language in localstorage (`i18nextLng`) so that when the app is loaded again, it will default to the last language used.
+The authentication workflow configures i18next to store the most recently used language in local storage (`i18nextLng`) so that when the app is loaded again, it will default to the last language used.
 There are three ways that you can change this stored value.

 ### 1. ChangeLanguage Function